joshuaFordyce/Josh-Blog/src/content/blog/ParallelQueryDecoderprt1.md

 ---
-title: 'Data Warehouses: Intro to Partitioning '
+title: 'ParallelQueryDecoder Part1 '
 description: 'In this article, we explored the concept of Partitioning in Data Warehouses'
 pubDate: 'April 28, 2025'
 category: 'Data Engineering and Data Infrastructure'
-heroImage: '../../assets/images/2 - FA6Yb.jpg'
+heroImage: '../../assets/images/pexels-designecologist-1779487.jpg'
 tags: ['ML']
 ---
 The Python Performance Trap: Bypassing the GIL for High-Throughput Data Clients